Fred Schaus: West Virginia

 After his retirement from the NBA, Schaus returned to his alma mater to coach the Mountaineers.
 In his first season, he led the Mountaineers to a 19–11 mark and an NCAA tournament appearance.
 In the next five seasons, he posted an amazing 127–26 (.831) record, which included five consecutive NCAA tournament berths.
+The recruitment of Schaus for Jerry West (a native of Chelyan, West Virginia) to play for the Mountaineers was a key factor, with West calling Schaus his "mentor"; West played on the freshmen team in 1957 before playing with Schaus and the varsity team from 1958 to 1960.
 He led WVU to the NCAA finals in 1959, but lost to Pete Newell's California team, 71–70.

 Purdue

 After leaving NBA coaching and management in 1972, he returned to the college ranks to coach at Purdue University, taking over for George King.
 He held a 104–60 overall record as the Boilermaker's head coach, while leading them to the 1974 NIT Championship and a berth in the 1977 NCAA tournament.
 He then owned the distinction of being the only coach to reach the NIT finals, NCAA finals, and the NBA Finals.

 At Purdue, Schaus was the successor to George King, who was Schaus' successor at West Virginia.

 After 1981, Schaus returned to WVU to serve as the athletic director.